nbariletto/cbi_partitions/README.md

 ## Overview

-The library is organized around three main components:
+The library consists of three main components:

-1. Partition distance functions implemented in Numba (Variation of Information and Binder);
+1. **Internal partition distance computations**, implemented in Numba for efficiency;
-2. `PartitionKDE`, a density-based conformal model on the space of partitions;
+2. **`PartitionKDE`**, the standard density-based pipeline for CBI;
-3. `PartitionBall`, a distance-based conformal model yielding credible balls around a point estimate.
+3. **`PartitionBall`**, a distance-based CBI method yielding metric credible balls.

-All partitions are represented as integer-valued arrays of length $n$, where the $i$-th entry denotes the cluster label of observation $i$.
+Partitions are represented as integer-valued arrays of length `n`, where the `i`-th entry denotes the cluster label assigned to observation `i`.

 ---

-## Partition distances
+## Partition distances (internal)

-The library supports two distances between partitions:
+The library internally supports two distances between partitions:

 - **Variation of Information (VI)**;
 - **Binder distance** (one minus the Rand index).

-Both distances are used internally by the conformal models (`PartitionKDE` and `PartitionBall`) and are implemented using Numba for efficiency.
-Cluster labels are optionally remapped internally to a compact range to ensure numerical stability and memory safety.

-Distance computation and label remapping are **internal implementation details** and are **not exposed as part of the public API**.
-Users interact with distances exclusively through the high-level classes provided by the library.
+Distance computation and optional remapping of cluster labels to a compact range are handled internally using Numba-accelerated routines.
+These operations are implementation details and are **not exposed as part of the public API**.
+Users interact with distances exclusively through the high-level conformal models described below.

 ---